microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0/Update-MgEducationRoot.md

       - `[RoleId <String>]`: Unique identifier for the directory role that the member is in.
       - `[RoleMemberInfo <IMicrosoftGraphIdentity>]`: identity
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
-        - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+        - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
         - `[Id <String>]`: Unique identifier for the identity.
     - `[Visibility <String>]`: Controls whether the administrative unit and its members are hidden or public.
 Can be set to HiddenMembership or Public.
 If not set, the default behavior is Public.
 When set to HiddenMembership, only members of the administrative unit can list other members of the administrative unit.
-  - `[Classes <IMicrosoftGraphEducationClass1[]>]`: Classes taught at the school.
+  - `[Classes <IMicrosoftGraphEducationClass[]>]`: Classes taught at the school.
 Nullable.
     - `[Id <String>]`:
     - `[AssignmentCategories <IMicrosoftGraphEducationCategory[]>]`: All categories associated with this class.
 Nullable.
       - `[Id <String>]`: